Purpose

 immune-related aseptic meningitis

-- Patients who are candidates for radiation therapy for the treatment of
+- Patients must be candidates for radiation therapy for the treatment of

 leptomeningeal metastasis